Titles and Roles

 - Discovery and Developmental Therapeutics

 Mehmet Asim Bilen, MD, serves as Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 Dr. Bilen joined the clinical staff at Winship Cancer Institute as a practicing physician in July 2016.
-He is actively involved in clinical research and patient care in the area of genitourinary cancers.
+He is actively involved in clinical research and patient care in the area of genitourinary cancers, and serves as the Associate Medical Director of the Phase I Unit at Winship Cancer Institute.
 He works closely with the Fellowship Program of the Department of Hematology and Medical Oncology by educating fellows on genitourinary oncology.
 He also serves on the Grady Clinical Research Committee.

 Dr. Bilen holds professional memberships with American Association for Cancer Research and American Society of Clinical Oncology.